Soto Zen (Soto-Shu)

 In the Soto school (曹洞宗) of Zen, Zazen, or sitting meditation, is the core of the practice.
 After all, Zazen was the vehicle of Buddha's Awakening.
 Shikantaza or "just sitting" is the essence of Soto Zen.
 There is no goal to be attained beyond the practice itself.

-Soto Zen practitioners do not actively seek Enlightenment or Satori (the Zen Buddhism term for enlightenment), but rather they seek to fully experience every moment; that is, to be acutely aware of every action in the here and now.
+Soto Zen practitioners do not actively seek Enlightenment or Satori (the Zen Buddhist term for enlightenment), but rather they seek to fully experience every moment; that is, to be acutely aware of every action in the here and now.
 As Zen Master Taisen Deshimaru once said, "Zazen has no object, it is purposeless, it only brings us back to ourselves."
 One doesn't need to worry about Satori.

 Even though Zazen is at the heart of Soto Zen, Soto Masters have never discarded the use of koans outside the practice of Zazen.
 Unlike the Rinzai koans that are very formal, Soto koans are more dynamic and sometimes represents the master's spontaneous answers to a question, instead of being a predetermined question or riddle.
 Everything can be a koan, not just a special question or a special phrase, but life itself.